WalkerBrum/WalkerBrum/README.md

 - 👀 I’m interested in tecnology, people and travels.
 - 🌱 I’m currently learning Web Develop Full Stack for Awari.
 - 💞️ I’m looking to collaborate on many projects for my portfolio and help the web developer community.
-- 📫 How to reach me in likendin <https://www.linkedin.com/in/walkerlobato/>
+- 📫 How to reach me in linkedin <https://www.linkedin.com/in/walkerlobato/>

 <!---
 WalkerBrum/WalkerBrum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.